EnthusiasticRoboticist/DonkeyJet/readme.md

 # Workspace for DonkeyJet

 Introducing my ongoing robotics project, currently named **DonkeyJet**, inspired by the [Donkey Car project](https://www.donkeycar.com/).
 This mobile robot is built on an RC car frame and powered by Jetson Nano, providing a hands-on platform for practicing robotics knowledge.
 The goal is to continually enhance its capabilities while exploring various aspects of robotics technology.
-While I am not certain about the name DonkeyJet, I invite you to follow me on this exciting journey of discovery as I document my progress and share insights with fellow enthusiasts in my weblog[here](https://www.enthusiasticroboticist.com/).
+While I am not certain about the name DonkeyJet, I invite you to follow me on this exciting journey of discovery as I document my progress and share insights with fellow enthusiasts in my weblog [here](https://www.enthusiasticroboticist.com/).

 ## Docker Images